“I’m Engaged But I’m Not Ready to Be Monogamous”

 When we first got together, we had an open relationship.
 He wasn’t particularly interested in dating or sleeping around, but I had just gotten out of long relationship and I really just wanted to see what was out there.
 I quickly fell in love with him, but I wanted to feel single, and I was honest about that.
 I had a history of cheating, and wondering what else was out there and I was determined to find out.
 Around eight or nine months in, I decided I was ready to fully commit to him, and I told him that I was ready to be monogamous.

 Well, here I am three months out from a wedding to this wonderful man, and I’m wondering if that’s actually true.
 I meant it completely when I said it, but I’m not certain I’ll actually be able to keep it up.
-I don’t want another boyfriend and I don’t want to be truly polyamorous; I just want the freedom to pursue and satisfy my sexual curiosity when I meet someone I’m attracted to.
-I want my soon-to-be husband to have all my heart and soul, and access to my body whenever he wants it.
+I want my soon-to-be husband to have all my heart and soul, but I also want the freedom to pursue and satisfy my sexual curiosity when I meet someone I’m attracted to.
 I don’t know if this desire is out of line or selfish, but it’s the conclusion I’ve come to.
 I guess my question is, how do I ask for this?
 Is this something I should pursue at all, or should I just let this go and be satisfied that I get to marry the love of my life?
 Is there any way for me to suggest this without breaking my darling man’s heart?
 Is there any good time for this talk, or is pretty much any time equally bad?

 I’ve had one person say that this conversation needs to happen before the wedding, sooner rather than later.
 Another has said that me wanting to sleep with other people is the last thing my fiance needs to be thinking about when we say our vows and that I should wait until after.
 I would very much appreciate any advice you could provide. — Sexually Curious Bride